Elsie de Wolfe: Marriage and family

 De Wolfe's 1926 marriage to diplomat Sir Charles Mendl, the British press attache in Paris, was page-one news in the New York Times.
 The marriage was platonic and one of convenience.
 The pair appeared to have married primarily for social amenities, entertaining together but keeping separate residences.
 In 1935, when de Wolfe published her autobiography, she didn't mention her husband in it.
 Although his career had been of no great distinction, Mendl's knighthood was allegedly bestowed due to his retrieval of letters from a gigolo who had been blackmailing Prince George, Duke of Kent.

-The Times reported "the intended marriage comes as a great surprise to her friends" a veiled reference to the fact that since 1892 de Wolfe had been living with Bessie Marbury.
+The Times reported "the intended marriage comes as a great surprise to her friends" a veiled reference to the fact that since 1892, de Wolfe had been living with Bessie Marbury.
 First, the two lived at 49 Irving Place, and then, 13 Sutton Place.
-As the paper put it: "When in New York she makes her home with Miss Elizabeth [sic] Marbury at 13 Sutton Place."
+As the paper put it: "When in New York she makes her home with Miss Elisabeth Marbury at 13 Sutton Place."

 The daughter of a prosperous New York lawyer, Elisabeth ("Bessie") Marbury, like de Wolfe, was also a pioneer career woman.
 She was one of the first female theater agents and one of the first woman Broadway producers.
 Her clients included Oscar Wilde and George Bernard Shaw.
 During their nearly 40 years together, Marbury was initially the main support of the couple.
 In a 2003 book, David Von Drehle wrote of "the willowy De Wolfe and the masculine Marbury ... cutting a wide path through Manhattan society.
 Gossips called them "the Bachelors."
 Expecting nothing to change in their relationship due to her marriage to Mendl, de Wolfe remained Marbury's lover until the latter's death in 1933.